gategold/privacy/privacy-policy.md

 ## Collection of Routine Information

 This app track basic information about their visitors and users.
-This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific visitors and user to this app.
-The information is tracked for routine administration and maintenance purposes.
+This information includes, but is not limited to, location details, timestamps and referring pages.
+None of this information can personally identify specific visitors to this app.